 Maximum contribution limits

 Every year the IRS sets QSEHRA contribution limits, which is the maximum amount you can reimburse each employee.
-For 2020, the contributions limits are:
+For 2020 and 2021, the contributions limits are:

 If you hire an employee mid-year, the contribution limit is prorated.
 For example, if you are offering single employees an annual allowance amount of $5250 (and your plan year starts on January 1), if you hire an employee with individual coverage on October 1, the prorated annual limit for that employee is $1,312.50.
 (On October 1, there are three months left in the QSEHRA plan year; $437.50 x 3 = $1,312.50.)